LennartAJansson/WeatherForecastsApi/Readme.md

 }
 ```
 ## Step 10 Adding db services
-Add a folder named Services and add following interface and class to it.
+Add a folder named 'Services' and add following interface and class to it.
-IWeatherForecastsService.cs:
+'IWeatherForecastsService.cs':
 ```
 public interface IWeatherForecastsService
 {